Freddy220103/velodyne16-ros2/ReadMe.md

 ## 0. Overview
 This repository contains a Dockerfile and all the documentation required for setting up and launching a [Velodyne 3D lidar](https://velodynelidar.com/surround-lidar/) such as the VLP-16 with the [Robot Operating System ROS 2](https://docs.ros.org/en/humble/index.html).
 Tested on Velodyne-16 layered LiDAR3D.

+The velodyne zip, contains the files necessary to use the velodyne libraries.
+If you already have the folder in your ros2 workspace/src, don't add the folder if preexisting.

+For the docker folder, be sure to have it in your home.

 ## 1. Hardware and connections
 The Velodyne lidars are common in two different versions, with an **interface box** or with an **8-pin M12 connector** (M12MP-A) only.
 The ones with interface boxes are generally quite expensive on the second-hand market while the ones with M12 connector often go comparably cheap.